“One of the best intellectual experiences of my life.”

 America, as the song extols it, is preeminently a “sweet land of liberty.”
-American political thinking dwells constantly on the theme of liberty—but so successful have Americans been at securing liberty as their birthright that they seldom reflect on just how great and hard-won their achievement has been.
+But so successful have Americans been at securing liberty as their birthright that they seldom reflect on just how great and hard-won their achievement has been.
 They tend, instead, to presume that liberty is “easy”—the natural condition of mankind, a simple matter of leaving people alone.

 How is it that these traditions came together in American experience?
 Are they always complementary or are they sometimes in tension?
 Are there dimensions of liberty that are, in fact, unacknowledged in the American settlement?
 What happens when the moral sources of our liberty are eroded or obscured?